Begunkodor railway station: Controversy

-According to the villagers of Begunkodor, in 1967, a railway employee reported the sighting of a woman's ghost, and it was rumored that she had died in a railway accident.
+According to the villagers of Begunkodor, in 1967 a railway employee reported the sighting of a woman ghost, and it was rumored that she had died in a railway accident.
 The next day he told people about it but they ignored him.

-The real trouble started when the dead bodies of the station master and his family were found in their quarters.
+The real trouble started when the dead bodies of the station master and his wife were found in their quarters.
 The station was subsequently closed as trains stopped making halts here due to alleged paranormal phenomena.

-In the late 1990s the villagers formed a committee and asked the officials to reopen the station.
-In 2007, local villagers wrote to then Railway minister Smt.
+In the late 1990s the villagers formed a committee and asked the officials to reopen the railway station.
+In 2007 local villagers wrote to then Railway minister Smt.
 Mamata Banerjee and CPIM leader Basudeb Acharia, who belongs to Purulia and was member of the parliamentary standing committee on Railways at the time. the begunkodar haunted tag remains.
 Acharia said that railway employees had made up the story to avoid being posted there.

 After 42 years, in August 2009, the railway station was finally reopened as a passenger train halt, by former Railway minister Mamata Banerjee.

 Although 10 trains halt here regularly, passengers avoid using the station after sunset.
 It is believed that twice a week, a girl is seen running at with the train on the same day when she died.
 Presently, Begunkodar railway station is being touted by certain people as a ghost tourist spot to attract visitors.